THE CONSTITUTION OF THE SOUTH AFRICAN NATIONAL EDITORS’ FORUM

-7.19 The Editors’ Council is entitled to appoint Regional Convenors from among its members to act as liaison between the region and the Management Committee.
+7.19 The Council is entitled to appoint Regional Conveners from among its ordinary members to act as liaison between the regions and the Management Committee.

-7.20 The Regional Convenors will establish a support network of members in each media house and journalism training institution in the region to carry out SANEF activities.
+7.20 The Regional Conveners will establish a support network of ordinary and associate members in each media house and journalism training institution in the region to carry out the Forum activities.

 For the purposes of compliance with subsection (3)(b) of section 30 of the Income Tax Act and for so long as the Forum shall be approved as a public benefit organisation the following requirements of that section shall apply (including any amendments to the Act unless they are varied by subsequent amendments to this Constitution):

-8.1.2 In any listed financial instrument of a company contemplated in paragraph (a) of the definition of “listed company” in section 1 of the Income Tax Act;
+8.1.2 in any listed financial instrument of a company contemplated in paragraph (a) of the definition of “listed company” in section 1 of the Income Tax Act; and/or

 8.2 The Forum may not carry on any business undertaking or trading activity, otherwise than to the extent that –

 (a) integral and directly related to the sole object of the Forum; and

 (b) carried out or conducted on a basis substantially the whole of which is directed towards the recovery of cost and which would not result in unfair competition in relation to any taxable entities; or